CircThreadH2020/Ontology-design-Pattern-for-Digital-Product-Passport/README.md

 This repository contains the ontology developed for the Digital Product Passport (DPP), with a primary focus on supporting Circular Economy through R-strategies.
 The ontology design is based on modular **Ontology Design Patterns (ODPs)** and aims to provide a standardized framework for managing product information throughout its lifecycle, specifically in the context of sustainability and resource efficiency.

-## Use Case: Damaged Product Assessment by Recycler
+## Use Case: Damaged Product Assessment by End-Of-Life Stakeholder, e.g. B-Stock manager / Collector operator

-The ontology is inspired by the **CircThread Project deliverable 6.3** and is specifically tailored to address the use case of **Damaged Product Assessment by Recycler**.
-This use case focuses on assessing damaged products in order to optimize recycling, reuse, or repair operations—key aspects of the Circular Economy's R-strategies.
+The ontology is inspired by the **CircThread Project deliverable 6.3** and is specifically tailored to address the use case of **Damaged Product Assessment by End-Of-Life Stakeholder, e.g. B-Stock manager / Collector operator**.
+This use case focuses on assessing Stakeholder in decision making task regarding the damaged products in order to optimize recycling, reuse, or repair operations—key aspects of the Circular Economy's R-strategies.

 ### R-Strategies of Circular Economy